idfy-io/docs/signature/advanced.md

 #### [Security](/signature/security.md)

-Auth before sign, IP-whitelist, one time use and more
+Auth before sign, IP-whitelist, Csp, one time use and more